maxwell-hoff/maxwell-hoff.github.io/_posts/2019-07-20-content-style-guide.markdown

 Also remember that your content style guide is a living, breathing document, and as the company and brand evolves, your style guide should too!
 Alert teams to important changes as they happen.

-Evangelizing your content style guide is something I will cover in more detail in a subsequent blog post (will update here when published) and in my book, “The New Distributed Workforce,” which will be published in 2020.
+Evangelizing your content style guide is something I will cover in more detail in a subsequent blog post (will update here when published) and in my book, *The Remote Work Era,* which will be published in 2020.

 What is most important to you when creating a content style guide?
 Do you find having this documentation to be critical when leading a distributed team?
 Share with me and let’s chat!